pyladies/global-organizing/README.md

 ## Monthly Meeting

-Monthly meetings are held the second Wednesday of the month at 1:00pm EDT.
+The Global team meets every second Wednesday of the month.
+To make the meeting time more globally inclusive the meeting changes between two times.
+For every even months (Febuary, April, etc) the meeting is at 18:00 CT.
+Every odd month (January, March, etc.) the meeting is at 12:00 PM CT.

-To attend, add the [event to your calendar](https://calendar.google.com/event?action=TEMPLATE&tmeid=MWo5ZjU2bzFvNmVlMmZrY3Ftc3MzY2FpazlfMjAxOTA2MDVUMTcwMDAwWiBweWZvdW5kLm9yZ19wOTc0Mms2cGswZmNqZDY1b2xwamJjYXY2Y0Bn&tmsrc=pyfound.org_p9742k6pk0fcjd65olpjbcav6c%40group.calendar.google.com&scp=ALL).
+To attend, in the [PyLadies Slack](https://slackin.pyladies.com/) please `@admin` with your request to join and a PyLadies Slack admin can help.

 _Monthly Agenda_